-Data Indicators Provisional Designated Distinguished Requirements Must meet at-risk students for incoming 9th graders and at least four additional target population data indicators.
-Middle schools must meet four measures Must meet at-risk students for incoming 9th graders and at least three additional target population data indicators.
-Middle schools must meet three measures Must meet at-risk students for incoming 9th graders and at least four additional target population data indicators.
-Middle schools must meet four measures T-STEM academy proportionate to or over-represents at-risk students for incoming 9th graders No more than 20% points under district No more than 15% points under district No more than 10% points under district T-STEM academy proportionate to or over-represents economically disadvantaged students No more than 10% points under district No more than 5% points under district Meets or over-represents district T-STEM academy proportionate to or over-represents African American students No more than 10% points under district No more than 5% points under district Meets or over-represents district T-STEM academy proportionate to or over-represents Hispanic students No more than 10% points under district No more than 5% points under district Meets or over-represents district T-STEM academy proportionate to or over-represents females No more than 10% points under district No more than 5% points under district Meets or over-represents district T-STEM academy proportionate to or over-represents ELL and SWDs Not taken into account for designation Not taken into account for designation No more than 5% points under
+Data Indicators Provisional Designated Distinguished Requirements Must meet serve at-risk incoming 9th graders and at least three additional target population data indicators.
+Middle schoolsmust meet two measures Must meet serve at-risk incoming 9th graders and economically disadvantaged students and at least three additional target population data indicators.
+Middle schools must meet three measures Must meet serve at-risk incoming 9th graders, economically disadvantaged students, and at least four one additional target population of students data indicators.
+Middle schools must meet four measures T-STEM academy proportionate to or over-represents at-risk students for incoming 9th graders No more than 20% points under district No more than 15% points under district No more than 10% points under district T-STEM academy proportionate to or over represents African American students No more than 10% points under district No more than 5% points under district Meets or over represents district T-STEM academy proportionate to or over-represents Hispanic students No more than 10% points- under district No more than 5% points under district Meets or over represents district T-STEM academy proportionate to or over-represents economically disadvantaged students No more than 10% points under district No more than 5% points under district Meets or over-represents district T-STEM academy proportionate to or over-represents females No more than 10% points under district No more than 5% points under district Meets or over-represents district

+T-STEM academy proportionate to or over-represents English learners Not taken into account for designation Not taken into account for designation No more than 5% points under T-STEM academy proportionate to or over-represents ELL and SWDs-students with disabilities Not taken into account for designation Not taken into account for designation No more than 5% points under